joayo13/joayo13/README.md

 - [Portfolio](https://github.com/joayo13/portfolio): My portfolio website which includes above projects and some wacky visual effects.

 ## Contact Me
-If you're interested in collaborating, have questions, or just want to say hi, you can reach out to me via [email](mailto:jordan.ayotte1999@gmail.com).
+If you're interested in collaborating, you can reach out to me via [email](mailto:jordan.ayotte1999@gmail.com).

-## Thank You
-I'm excited to share my passion for web development and contribute to the open-source community.
-If you find my work interesting, don't forget to star the repositories you like and follow me for updates!

-Have a good one! ✌️